 - Support other relevant duties in the interest of the Institute as assigned by the Head of Unit.

 To be considered eligible for selection, an applicant must meet the following formal requirements by the closing date of this call:

-- a university degree, or a level of formation which corresponds to completed university studies attested by a diploma and appropriate professional experience of at least five year when the normal period of university education is at least three years,
+- a university degree, or a level of formation which corresponds to completed university studies attested by a diploma2 and appropriate professional experience of at least one year when the normal period of university education is at least three years.

 - any obligations imposed by the national laws concerning military service.